swcarpentry/board/mission-statement.md

 * foster sibling organizations to cater to the needs of other learning communities;

-* have at least 5% of learners become instructors, so that we can continue to grow;
+* have a significant fraction of learners become instructors, so that we can continue to grow;

-* have at least 10% instructors regularly contribute to our teaching materials, so that they can also continue to grow;
+* have a significant fraction of instructors regularly contribute to our teaching materials, so that they can also continue to grow;

 * be financially self-sustaining;